surma/surma.dev/content/things/webgpu.md

   });
 |||

 The `binding` number can be freely chosen.
-It is used tell which variable in our WGSL code should be backed by the contents the buffer.
+We will use it to tell which variable in our WGSL code should be backed by the contents the buffer.
 Our `bindGroupLayout` also defines the purpose for each buffer, which in this case is `"storage"`.
 Another option is `"read-only-storage"`, which is read-only (duh!), and allows the GPU to make further optimizations on the basis that this buffer will never be written to and as such doesn’t need to be synchronized.
 The last possible value for the buffer type is `"uniform"`, which in the context of a compute pipeline with a single stage is not very useful and mostly functionally equivalent to a storage buffer.

 The bind group layout is in place.
-Now we can create the bind group itself, so we can read data from the GPU.
+Now we can create the bind group itself, containing the actual instances of the GPU entities the bind group layout expects.
+This will allow us to read data from the GPU.
 But there’s a hurdle: Staging Buffers.

 ### Staging Buffers

 I will say it again: GPUs are heavily optimized for throughput at the cost of latency.
 A GPU needs to be able feed data to the cores at an incredibly high rate to sustain that throughput.
 Fabian did some [back-of-napkin math][texture bandwidth] in his blog post series from 2011, and arrived at the conclusion that GPUs needs to sustain 3.3GB/s _just for texture samples_ for a shader running at 1280x720 resolution.
 To accommodate today’s graphics demands, GPUs need shovel data even faster.
 This is only possible to achieve if the memory of the GPU is very tightly integrated with the cores.
 This tight integration makes it hard to also expose the same memory to the host machine for reading and writing.

 Instead, GPUs have additional memory banks that are accessible to both the host machine as well as the GPU, but are not as tightly integrated and can’t provide data as fast.
-Staging buffers are allocated in this intermediate memory realm and can be [mapped][memory mapping] to the host system for reading and writing.
-So for reading data from the GPU, we copy data from an internal, high-performance buffer to a staging buffer, and then map the staging buffer to the host machine so we can read the data back into main memory.
+Staging buffers are buffers that are allocated in this intermediate memory realm and can be [mapped][memory mapping] to the host system for reading and writing.
+To read data from the GPU, we copy data from an internal, high-performance buffer to a staging buffer, and then map the staging buffer to the host machine so we can read the data back into main memory.
 For writing, the process is the same but in reverse.

-Back to our code: The plan for this example is to provide an empty buffer, and have the compute shader fill it in.
+Back to our code: The plan for this example is to provide an empty buffer, and have the compute shader fill it with data.
 We will create a writable buffer and add it to the bind group.
 We will also create a second buffer with the same size that will act as a staging buffer.
 Each buffer is created with a `usage` bitmask, where you can declare how you intend to use that buffer.
 The GPU will then figure out where the buffer should be located to fulfill all these use-cases or throw an error if the combination of flags is unfulfillable.

 ```js
 const BUFFER_SIZE = 1000;